theNewDynamic/oregonsadventurecoast.com/content/adventure/gaming.md

 ---
 ## TRY YOUR HAND AT EXCITEMENT

-You might never expect to find 24 / 7 excitement at Oregon’s Adventure Coast, but you will.
-After a day of adventure outdoors, why not try your hand at casino style gaming and more than 1,000 classic and new slots.
+You'll find 24/7 casino excitement on Oregon's Adventure Coast: Coos Bay, North Bend, Charleston.
+In fact, there are two casinos to choose from! **The Mill Casino** and **Three Rivers Casino - Coos Bay** offer some of the most fun-filled, Vegas-style and casino-gaming in the Pacific Northwest.

+Coos Bay and North Bend are home to two federally recognized native tribes, the [**Coquille Indian Tribe**](/tribal-heritage-coquilles/) and the **Confederated Tribes of the Coos, Lower Umpqua and Siuslaw Indians**.

+Come and test your luck with more than 1,000 slots featuring old favorites and the newest electronic games out there.
+Take lessons on how to play table games or check out slot tournaments held regularly.
+There are opportunities for high rollers, medium stakes players, and those who choose to chat with friends - new and old - while playing penny slots - all with the chance to win.

-Gaming is just another example of how you can make your own adventure, here, at Oregon’s Adventure Coast.
+**_Gaming here is just another example of how you can make your own adventure on Oregon's Adventure Coast: Coos Bay, North Bend, Charleston!_**

 {{< columns number="2" >}}